sebeid4556/NES-Emulator/README.md

 CPU & PPU:
   - emulated down to every single cycle within an instruction

-The PPU memory space, or VRAM is visualized on the right hand side
+The PPU memory space, or VRAM is visualized on the right hand side<br>
   -TOP: CHR-ROM (the graphics data in the cartridge)
   -BOTTOM: Nametables (the layout for the graphics tiles used to render)